systay/community/pql/README.txt

 There may be other M2E integrations needed, but M2E should be able to find and install these for you.

-To get the Cypher project working in Eclipse (with the above plugins installed):
+To get the PQL project working in Eclipse (with the above plugins installed):
 * Delete the project if it was already imported into the workbench.
 * Delete files/directories like .project, .classpath, .settings/
 * Use File -> Import... -> Existing Maven Projects to import the project.